Azure/azure-sdk-for-java/sdk/spring/README.md

 Below packages are available with latest release version. **We recommend users to leverage latest version for bug fix and new features.**

 ##### [Spring Cloud Stream][spring-cloud-stream]
-> 💡 From Azure Spring Cloud 2.0.0 onwards, we changed the groupId from `com.microsoft.azure` to `com.azure.spring`, and modified artifactIds, too.
+> ❗ From Azure Spring Cloud 2.0.0 onwards, we changed the groupId from `com.microsoft.azure` to `com.azure.spring`, and changed artifactIds, too.

 Artifact Id | Version
 ------ |---